 - If you want to store your bike inside a tiny office or take it on public transport (bus or metro), a folding bike might be up your alley;

 - Flat-bar road bikes are slightly upgraded versions of road bikes, which support a relaxed, more comfortable position.
 The flat handlebars, as well as the height of the saddle, grant the rider greater visibility through the usually chaotic city traffic;

 - Urban bikes are a relatively new addition to the market and are designed to meet the requirements of both avid city riders and commuters.
 While they are built primarily with city riding in mind, urban bikes can handle themselves pretty well on short stretches of dirt, cobblestone, and gravel;

-- Single speed and fixed gear bikes are ideal for people who prefer a minimalist approach to bikes.
+- Single-speed and fixed gear bikes are ideal for people who prefer a minimalist approach to bikes.
 They look good, are easy to maintain, and reliable.
-Also, they are very trendy in the US colleges, and they are considered a very good choice for commuting to college.
+Also, they are very trendy in US colleges, and they are considered a very good choice for commuting to college.